staticdeploy/staticdeploy/CONTRIBUTING.md

 - `yarn lerna ...`: runs lerna with the supplied command line options

 Each subproject defines its own npm scripts, which you can run from the subproject's directory.
-Refer to the subproject's **CONTRIBUTING.md** file for info.
+Look at the subproject's **package.json** file too see which scripts are available.

 ## Installing dependencies